 - 1 teaspoon seasoning salt

 Combine milk and corn starch in a sauce pan over medium heat, whisking till smooth.
-Add two tablespoons of butter.
+Add two tablespoons of butter and the cream cheese.
 Continue stirring till boiling for one minute.
 Remove from heat and add salt and pepper.

 Brown pork sausage, adding the chilies at the end of cooking.
 I brown my ground meat in the microwave with this handy-dandy device.
 I microwave frozen sausage for three minutes and then break up before microwaving for another three minutes.